 With 3 locations in Ringlet, Habu and Sungai Palas the BOH Tea Plantation is the most popular tourist attraction in Cameron Highland.
 The BOH tea brand is also Malaysia’s biggest and most popular local tea producer.
-The tea plantation covers over 8000 acres of highlands, creating series of beautiful green hills.
+The tea plantation covers over 8000 acres of highlands, creating a series of beautiful green hills.
 Getting to the BOH plantation is a bit of a hassle, the road is windy, busy and there is only one way in and out.
-However, the stunning neat rows of tea gardens, the BOH tea café, factory and retail centre as well as the ‘estate’ style houses for tea plantation workers makes up for it.
+However, the stunning neat rows of tea gardens, the BOH tea café, factory, and retail center, as well as the ‘estate’ style houses for tea plantation workers, makes up for it.

 The BOH plantation in Sg.
 Palas offers free guided tours on the 5 steps of tea leaves processing.
-Furthermore the BOH tea centre also has a small exhibition area with information and history on BOH tea which you can enjoy with your cup of Malaysian style The Tarik.
+Furthermore, the BOH tea center also has a small exhibition area with information and history on BOH tea which you can enjoy with your cup of Malaysian style The Tarik.
 After that, take a walk along the tea plantation yourself and pick some tea leaves.

 Tip: Make sure to purchase some tea from the BOH tea shop.
 The tea is super fresh in quality and taste.